Climb Mt Aspiring with Tim Robertson

 Why climb Mt Aspiring?

-Climbing Mt Aspiring is special because it’s the only 3000 m peak outside the Aoraki/Cook and Westland National Parks.
+To climb Mt Aspiring is special because it’s the only 3000 m peak outside the Aoraki/Cook and Westland National Parks.
 It’s one of the few mountains in New Zealand that you can still walk out from, with the glacial recession.
 You can actually walk in on foot and climb it too.

 Mt Aspiring changes in character a lot from spring to late summer.
 It starts off being quite snowy, a snow climb, whereas in late summer you’re climbing almost entirely on rock